top of page

 10th Annual Patients Redefining the Future of Health care in Canada Summit

-The 2025 Summit will take place virtually from November 25–27.
-This year's theme, "A Decade of Patient Leadership Towards a More Just Future," celebrates 10 years of collective efforts by patients, caregivers, advocacy groups, and allies to transform Canadian health care.
-The summit will be virtual, with French-subtitled recordings available on YouTube afterward.
+The 2025 Summit took place virtually from November 25–27.
+This year's theme, "A Decade of Patient Leadership Towards a More Just Future," celebrated 10 years of collective efforts by patients, caregivers, advocacy groups, and allies to transform Canadian health care.
+The summit was held virtually, and French-subtitled recordings are available on YouTube.

 Where Voices Meet Action - What to expect